-If we ask consent from a child to process and use their data, they must be 13 years old.
+If we ask consent from a child to process and use their data, they must be 13 years old or older.

-If you would like to know what information schools collect about children, please visit the school website.
+If you would like to know what information schools collect about children, please visit the school’s website.

 Legal basis for collecting your data